pastcompute/oqgraph/README.md

 OQGraph storage engine v3
 =========================

+IMPORTANT - this is NOT the official release of OQGraph. (see below)

 Copyright (C) 2007-2014 Arjen G Lentz & Antony T Curtis for Open Query, & Andrew McDonnell

 The Open Query GRAPH engine (OQGRAPH) is a computation engine allowing